 Instead of being afraid of the damage a negative review can cause, think of it as an opportunity to build respect for your business.
 Here's how to do it.

-Picture this situation: you are scrolling through your Yelp page making sure the information is up-to-date, adding photos, etc., when out of nowhere you spot your first one star review.
-Immediately, you want to type a response defending your business while putting the customer in their place, but before you hastily reply there’s a few things you should keep in mind.
+Picture this situation: you are scrolling through your Yelp page making sure the information is up-to-date, adding photos, etc. when out of nowhere you spot your first one-star review.
+Immediately, you want to type a response defending your business while putting the customer in their place, but before you hastily reply there are a few things you should keep in mind.

 According to the Forbes article, “Handling Haters: How to Respond To Negative Online Reviews,” the most important thing to do after finding a negative review is to take a step back and cool off.
 It can be easy to overreact and make the situation even worse.
 Even if the review is completely false and you want to make the truth known, you still need to compose yourself and formulate a polite and professional response.

 One of the most important parts of responding to a review is to validate the feelings of the reviewer, no matter how off-base they may be.
 According to the article, “5 Tips for Responding Positively to Negative Online Comments,” whatever you do, don’t ever say the problem is a result of something the client has done, pay attention to what’s been said and respond in a balanced, professional way.

 In the article, Vivian Wagner advises to keep the responses short and to ultimately remember that everyone is reading your response, so it’s a great way to get free PR.
 No one expects your business to have a perfect reputation, but engaging with users, both happy and unhappy, shows a level of responsibility future customers will appreciate.